Updated: Mar 29

-What you can expect and a few things which may surprise you...
+What you can expect and a few things that may surprise you ...

 GUEST BLOG – written by Emma Crossland

-There are a few ways counsellors advertise that they work with people in relationships, mostly they use the term Couple Counselling or Marriage Guidance Counselling.
-It is good practice to use the term Relationship Counselling because some people are in relationships which involve more than two people, such as those in open or polyamorous relationships.
+There are a few ways counsellors advertise that they work with people in relationships: mostly they use the term Couple Counselling or Marriage Guidance Counselling.
+It is good practice to use the term Relationship Counselling because some people are in relationships that involve more than two people, such as those in open or polyamorous relationships.